opalmer/pywincffi/docs/source/dev/vagrant.rst

 Installing Python Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the steps in `Rerunning The Provisioning Step`_ will
+By default, going back over `rerunning the provisioning step`_ will
 install the source code for you.
 If you make changes however to
 the setup.py file or something seems broken you can force the
 provision process to run again and skip the OS steps:

 .. code-block:: console

-   vagrant provision --provision-with python
+   vagrant provision --provision-with python,install

 Adding SSH Authorized Keys